kylestetz/CLNDR/README.md

 If you are using a moment.js language configuration in which weeks begin on a Monday (e.g. French), Clndr will detect this automatically and there is no need to provide a `weekOffset` or a `daysOfTheWeek` array.
 If you want to reverse this behavior, there is a field in each moment.js language config file called `dow` which you can set to your liking.

 The day of the week abbreviations are created automatically using moment.js's current language setting, however if this does not suit your needs you should override them using the `daysOfTheWeek` option.
-Make sure the array you provide begins on the same day of the week as your current language setting.
+Make sure the array you provide begins on the same day of the week as your current language setting. **Warning**: using `daysOfTheWeek` and `weekOffset` in conjunction with different language settings is _not_ recommended and may cause you headaches.

 Underscore Template Delimiters